3 held with sandalwood worth Rs 70 lakh from Odisha forest | Law-Order

 Acting on a tip-off, the Special Task Force (STF) ofthe Odisha Police's Crime Branch seized around 4.60 quintalsof sandalwood from Dalajodi forest in the Tangi police stationarea on Thursday evening, they said

-Three persons were arreted in connection with theseizure.
+Three persons were arrested in connection with theseizure.
 Incriminating articles have also been seized fromtheir possession, police said.